Public Affairs Office

 U.S. Embassy Mongolia

-Online Professional English Network (OPEN) Scholarship Program for Spring 2021
+Online Professional English Network (OPEN) Scholarship Program for Fall 2021

-The Public Affairs Section of the U.S. Embassy in Ulaanbaatar is now accepting applications for the spring term Online Professional English Network (OPEN) Scholarship Program.
+The Public Affairs Section of the U.S. Embassy in Ulaanbaatar is now accepting applications for the Fall term Online Professional English Network (OPEN) Scholarship Program.

 The OPEN Program offers 8-week, online, university-level courses in Teaching English to Speakers of Other Languages (TESOL) developed by U.S. educational institutions.